deanbushmiller/ATTACK/README.md

 Most of class work is on the wiki after downloads here.

-Part 3 is in beta rebuilds these labs on Caldera, where a Linux server drives the tests instead of typing them on the Windows box.
+Part 3 is in beta.
+It rebuilds same labs on Caldera, where a Linux server drives the tests instead of typing them on the Windows box.
 See the wiki link near the bottom. https://github.com/deanbushmiller/ATTACK/wiki/Lab-Part-3-%E2%80%90-Caldera-build